 As much as you love the hustle and bustle of city life during the day, it’s totally okay to admit it’s a nuisance at night.
-You’ve probably found yourself putting your pillow over your ears in hopes of blocking out the street noise, but there’s a better way.
+You’ve probably found yourself putting your pillow over your ears in your noisy apartment, in hopes of blocking out the street noise.
+But there’s a better way.
 Shane says that there are earplugs specifically designed to help with this issue.

 “Earplugs are usually made out of foam rubber or silicone,” he says.
 “However, the foam rubber earplugs are usually cylindrical shaped, so they can poke into your ear if you lie on your side.
 Silicone earplugs are soft like putty, which shape to your ear like custom-fit earplugs.”